AScustomWorks/AS/README.md

 V 0.6.5: Now it features soft bypass to avoid switching noise.

 ### Delay Plus Stereo
-Same as Delay Plus, but now in Stereo.

-V 0.6.6: Stereo version of the Delay Plus module, with link switches for Feedback and Color parameters.
+Stereo version of the Delay Plus module, with link switches for Feedback and Color parameters.
 If the respective switch is active, the left knob controls the changes for both left and right channels.

+V 0.6.7: First relase of this module.

 ### Phaser
 Autodafe's Phaser Fx module.
 Mods: graphics, bypass switch.